Year-Round & Extended Year Schools

 Year-Round & Extended Year School Grants

-In the 2015 Appropriation Act, the General Assembly authorized planning grants of up to $50,000 to assist school divisions in planning for the establishment of year-round school programs for the 2016-2017 school year.
-The General Assembly also authorized start-up grants to assist school divisions in establishing year-round or extended year school programs for the 2015-2016 and/or 2016-2017 school years.
+In the 2017 Appropriation Act, the General Assembly authorized planning grants of up to $50,000 to assist school divisions in planning for the establishment of year-round school programs for the 2017-2018 and/or 2018-2019 school years.
+The General Assembly also authorized start-up grants to assist school divisions in establishing year-round or extended year school programs for the 2017-2018 and/or 2018-2019 school years.
 Each year-round or extended year school may receive up to $300,000 per year, or up to $400,000 for Accreditation Denied schools.